 They also approved it as an antiemetic for cancer patients undergoing chemotherapy.
 Antiemetics are drugs that relieve nausea and prevent vomiting.
 The FDA only approves Dronabinol for use with these two conditions and nothing more.

 Cannabis has a higher concentration of THC than Hemp at 12%.
 Strains high in THC include Gorilla Glue 4 (lol no, not the viral glue), The Toad, Godfather OG, Strawberry Banana, Amnesia Haze, Silver Haze, Bruce Banner, etc.

 – Studies have shown that THC (especially when combined with CBD) can positively affect sleep quality and appetite.
 It does this by interacting with the endocannabinoid system (ECS).
 In fact, this discovery has led to the approval of specific products such as Sativex by the FDA.

 – Although more human studies are required, THC has shown the ease of stress, fatigue, and tiredness.

 Side Effects of THC

 Tetrahydrocannabinol (THC) fuses with cannabinoid 1 (CB1) receptors in the brain, producing euphoria, .ie. a high.
-The higher the dose, the more side effects.
+Furthermore, the higher the dose, the more side effects.
 Some unwanted temporary side effects of THC include:

 – Cotton mouth-a dry feeling in the mouth resulting in thirstiness